-The Diploma in Culture, Society and Justice is an engaging and flexible interdisciplinary program providing students with essential knowledge and analytical skills transferrable to a wide range of career options and future academic study.
+The Diploma in Culture, Society and Justice (Bachelor Pathway) is an engaging and flexible interdisciplinary program providing students with essential knowledge and analytical skills transferrable to a wide range of career options and future academic study.

 Study Culture, Society and Justice at Western